 As part of its wide gastronomic range, Buenos Aires also offers markets and stores for healthy and organic products that are located throughout its different neighborhoods.
 Likewise, during each year fixed fairs are organized in the calendar.
 Get to know the markets and gastronomic patios!

 For some years now, sophisticated bars and bartenders with signature drinks have been introduced as a new trend in the city.
-The most outstanding bars are in Palermo, Retiro and Recoleta; His proposals are aligned with international cocktails and, in some cases, even surprise with highly original local touches.
+The most outstanding bars are in Palermo, Retiro and Recoleta.
+The proposals are aligned with international cocktails and, in some cases, even surprise with highly original local touches.

 In Buenos Aires you can find more than 80 Notable Bars.
 These are much more than a list of cafes and sweet shops, since they represent the importance of tradition and respect for customs in Buenos Aires society.
 They are representative for being linked to the living history of their people, for having contributed to relevant historical events (many of them have been recognized as “Cultural Heritage of the City of Buenos Aires”) or for their preserved architectural design.